charkour/zundo/README.md

 `setOnSave`: call function to set a callback that will be called when the temporal store is updated.
 This can be used to call the temporal store setter using values from the lexical context.
 This is useful when needing to throttle or debounce updates to the temporal store.

+## Community

+`zundo` is used by several projects and teams including [Stability AI](https://github.com/Stability-AI/StableStudio), [Yext](https://github.com/yext/studio), [KaotoIO](https://github.com/KaotoIO/kaoto-ui), and [NutSH.ai](https://github.com/SysCV/nutsh).

+If this library is useful to you, please consider [sponsoring](https://github.com/sponsors/charkour) the project.
+Thank you!

+PRs are welcome! [pnpm](https://pnpm.io/) is used as a package manager.
+Run `pnpm install` to install local dependencies.
+Thank you for contributing!

 ## Examples

 - [Basic](https://codesandbox.io/s/currying-flower-2dom9?file=/src/App.tsx)